-The level of liability that a commercial facilities manager and/or building owner has in terms of mold is really something that a court would determine if a third-party suit was brought against the building owner or management, says consultant Mary Jane O’Keefe, principal of MJ Associates, a San Diego risk management consulting firm specializing in commercial real estate-related exposures and issues, most recently in the multi-family facility setting.
+The level of liability that a commercial facilities manager or building owner has in terms of mold is something that a court would determine if a third-party suit were brought against the building owner or management, says consultant Mary Jane O’Keefe, principal of MJ Associates, a San Diego risk management consulting firm specializing in commercial real estate-related exposures and issues.

-Insurance policies do help limit hefty litigation pay-outs, but it’s tough to find policies that don’t carry some sort of mold exclusion.
-Mold coverage has been carved out of most first-party property and third-party general liability policies, O’Keefe notes, adding that it can be purchased under the Pollution Legal Liability policy.
-“Right now, there are problems with this policy that I hope the insurance industry will address,” she notes.
+Insurance policies do help limit hefty litigation payouts, but it’s tough to find policies that don’t carry some sort of mold exclusion.
+Mold coverage has been carved out of most first-party property and third-party general liability policies, O’Keefe notes, though it can be purchased as part of pollution legal liability insurance.

-Damage to a third party’s personal property and also any other bodily injury claims by a third party can be covered by the Pollution Legal Liability coverage form, O’Keefe says.
+Damage to a third party’s personal property and any bodily injury claims by a third party can also be covered by pollution legal liability insurance, O’Keefe says.
 Medical issues that may arise in an employee due to working in an environment that has mold would be covered under Workers’ Compensation.
-“I do not believe that mold has been excluded from that policy yet,” O’Keefe adds.

-Consider that an aberration.
-As a rule, mold exclusions abound in the insurance world.
-It takes some sleuthing to find a policy with good mold coverage.
+As a rule, mold exclusions abound in the insurance world, so it may take some sleuthing to find a policy with good mold coverage.

 “Get as narrow of an exclusion from mold as you can,” Berringer says.
 “If you can get a policy without a mold exclusion, that’s great.”